25 Latent Factor Models

 rownames(factors) <- movielens[match(rownames(factors), movieId)]$title

-Looking at the movies with the most extreme factor values confirms that the dimensions are interpretable.
-The first factor separates critically acclaimed films:
+Looking at the movies with the most extreme factor values (red) provides a clear interpreation for the factors.

 names(sort(factors[,1], decreasing = TRUE)[1:5])